-Management Objective Means of Achievement (Management Actions) Item Means of Assessment (of actions) Recreation and Leisure (or actions) Use foreshore open Extend capacity of parks through more 01 Park capacity increased space for an integrated efficient layouts that make better use of 01 Fair capacity increased mix of sporting, the space and increase user capacity cultural, social and Integrate passive recreation opportunity O2 Charte December include passive educational activities 1 02 Sports Reserves include passive recreation opportunities educational activities and facilities into sports reserves (eg circuit paths, seating in shade, planting, recreation opportunities play, picnic/BBQ and informal kick-about spaces) Provide facilities and opportunities that O3 Facilities provided that respond to meet the widest community needs 03 family /social culture such as shaded Theet the widest community needs lawn areas or larger shelters

-Locations for performance, cultural

-events and temporary art installations

-Engage agong to the water's adde 04 provided for

-Encourage access to the water's edge and recreation by and on the water 04 Define water access points along foreshore in Governor Phillip Park and

-(boating, fishing, paddling etc) Macquarie Park in consultation with
+Management Means of Achievement ltem Means of Assessment Objective (Management Actions) (of actions) Recreation and Leisure 01 Dedu see esitu in ana and Use foreshore open Extend capacity of parks through more 01 Park capacity increased space for an integrated mix of sporting, efficient layouts that make better use of the space and increase user capacity cultural, social and Integrate passive recreation opportunity 02 Sports Reserves include passive educational activities and facilities into sports reserves (eg 02 recreation opportunities circuit paths, seating in shade, planting, recreation opportunities play, picnic/BBQ and informal kick-about spaces) Provide facilities and opportunities that O3 Facilities provided that respond to meet the widest community needs family /social culture such as shaded lawn areas or larger shelters Locations for performance, cultural events and temporary art installations provided for Encourage access to the water's edge O4 Define water access points along and recreation by and on the water foreshore in Governor Phillip Park and (boating, fishing, paddling etc) Macquarie Park in consultation with user groups Encourage specialisation of recreational O5 Establish amenities for specialised activities in parks & reserves where recreation eg stage, river access appropriate eg sportsgrounds, event points space Access and Circulation - Optimise opportunities Audit access of each foreshore park to O6 Ease of access to park entries off for disability access to determine where improvements can be streets all parks and reserves achieved towards universal access to public space. public space.
+Provision of circuit paths that can be easily walked or wheeled for prams, wheelchairs or children's bikes Disabled car park spaces close to park entries and exploiting views of the park/sports fields Optimise access to play facilities for all abilities Ensure access and Design entries, circulation and parking to 07 Access and circulation efficiencies parking at reserves is optimise use of space, minimise footprint considered in park improvement plans efficient in circulation and limit impacts on local residential and adequate for amenity needs, especially Identify overflow parking areas for major O8 Overflow parking considered in where public transport events in District and Regional parks, landscape / improvement plans access is presently especially Deerubbin Park and Governor poor.
+Phillip park Review parking surfaces and parking O9 Improved functionality of parking area definition to Deerubbin Park, Macquarie Park and Governor Phillip park to improve function 1 - Ensure the safety of park users Review safety of reserves through criteria addressed in Crime Prevention Through O10 Reserves assessed

-(boating, listning, padding etc) user groups

-Encourage specialisation of recreational O5 Establish amenities for specialised

-activities in parks & reserves where 03 recreation eg stage, river access

-appropriate eg sportsgrounds, event points

-space points

-Access and Circulation

-Optimise opportunities Audit access of each foreshore park to O6 Ease of access to park entries off

-for disability access to determine where improvements can be streets

-all parks and reserves achieved towards universal access to S. Colo

-an pante and received public space.

-Provision of circuit paths that can be

-easily walked or wheeled for prams,

-wheelchairs or children's bikes

-Disabled car park spaces close to

-park entries and exploiting views of

-the park/sports fields

-Optimise access to play facilities for

-all abilities

-Ensure access and Design entries, circulation and parking to 07 Access and circulation efficiencies

-parking at reserves is optimise use of space, minimise footprint considered in park improvement plans

-efficient in circulation and limit impacts on local residential considered in park improvement plane

-and adequate for amenity

-needs, especially Identify overflow parking areas for major 08 Overflow parking considered in

-where public transport events in District and Regional parks, landscape / improvement plans

-access is presently especially Deerubbin Park and Governor in in in the state of the state

-poor.
-Phillip park

-• Review parking surfaces and parking O9 Improved functionality of parking

-area definition to Deerubbin Park, , , , , , , , , , , , , , , , , , , , ,

-Macquarie Park and Governor Phillip

-park to improve function

-Ensure the safety of Review safety of reserves through criteria O10 Reserves assessed

-park users addressed in Crime Prevention Through

-l